oscarbenjamin/txt2bb/README.md

 In order to generate multiple versions of the same question, the list of variants must be listed between `%{` and `}%`, separated by commas.
-These variants can be placed within both questions and answers but there must be the same number of variants in each list as they will be matched up when the multiple questions are generated.
-An example is shown below
+These variants can be used within question prompts, answers, and answer classifiers (such as 'correct' or 'incorrect').
+There must be the same number of variants in each list as they will be matched up when the multiple questions are generated.
+An example is shown below of each type of variant that can be implemented.

 ```
 type: MC
 prompt: What is the square root of %{16, 25, 36}%?
-correct: %{4, 5, 6}%
+%{correct, incorrect, incorrect}%: 4
-incorrect: %{2, 6, 7}%
+%{incorrect, correct, incorrect}%: 5
-incorrect: 3
+%{incorrect, incorrect, correct}%: 6
-incorrect: 8
+incorrect: %{3, 7, 8}%
 ```

 This will produce three similar questions, the first being: